How to thaw a condensate pipe

 It may take several attempts before your boiler restarts, but if it doesn’t, you may need to call out a qualified boiler engineer.

-Boiler still not working?
+Is the boiler still not working?

 If you’ve followed our advice on how to thaw a condensate pipe but your boiler still isn’t working, try diagnosing your central heating problems.